pankajdwivedi077/ace-estate/README.md

 ## Getting Started

-To get started with TechNotes, follow these steps:
+To get started with ace-estate, follow these steps:

 1. Clone this repository.
 2. Install the necessary dependencies using npm install.